 Using MAPS.ME to Navigate

 When I had an iPod Touch sans data, the free MAPS.ME app was a blessing.
 MAPS is an offline map application.
-All you have to do is download an area (for example, Washington, DC; Paris; Aslace) and then you can view it on the go without needing data.
+All you have to do is download an area map (for example, Washington, DC; Paris; Aslace) and then you can view it on the go without needing data.
 It’s so much greener than using paper maps and it’s all stored easily on your phone or mobile device.

 MAPS has made some recent updates that have made the app even better, including adding markers with different colours and having offline navigation.
-Even though I have a Smartphone now, it’s so convenient to have an offline maps app, nevertheless one where I can hold my data.
+Even though I have a Smartphone now, it’s so convenient to have an offline maps app, nevertheless one where I can hold my marked locations.
 When my brother and I were planning for Japan, I decided to throw everything down on the MAPS app so that I’d have it handy, and give MAPS a try for a second time.

 Planning with MAPS.ME

 Getting a trip together that eliminates all FOMO is very time-consuming.
 I’m a planner, so I made a huge list of everything even remotely interesting to do and see in the cities we went to in Japan.
 Then I and my brother came up with “must-sees.”
 The must-sees for both of us, I made gold; those for me only, I made pink; those for my brother only, I made blue; everything else, I made red.
-Additionally I put in some interesting restaurants (orange), vegetarian restaurants (green), and shopping stores (purple).
+Additionally I put in some interesting restaurants (orange), vegetarian restaurants (green), and stores (purple).
 This made it easy to distinguish what was in each category, and I had the entire to-do list right there on my map.

 You also get to write a note on the markers so you can write the English name, or you can jot a note down about when to go or what a certain place is.
 Ex. “closed Mondays” or “shrine with lots of Buddha statues.”
 Again – super useful.